serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 These sample requests fetch Base64 encoded secrets used in the cluster.

-Note that because of differences in headers that the `kube-apiserver` expects to see, it may be necessary to download a version of `kubectl` that matches the target Kubernetes cluster.
+Note that because of differences in HTTP headers that the `kube-apiserver` expects to see, it may be necessary to download a version of `kubectl` that matches the target Kubernetes cluster.
 The cluster's version can be obtained by hitting the `/version` endpoint.
 The corresponding binary can then be fetched by modifying the version in the request below:

 ```
 curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.X.X/bin/linux/amd64/kubectl